huaweicloud/terraform-provider-huaweicloud/docs/resources/ga_endpoint_group.md

 ## Import

-The endpointgroup can be imported using the `id`, e.g.
+The endpoint group can be imported using the `id`, e.g.

 ```bash
 $ terraform import huaweicloud_ga_endpoint_group.test <id>